-Usually not all required data are in the Kafka event streams - some data may reside in an external database or may be served by an external service.
+Usually not all required data are in the data record - some data may reside in an external database or may be served by an external service.
 For this purpose Nussknacker provides enrichers - specialized components which allow to get data from sources other than Kafka streams.

 Please check Glossary to understand difference between component and the node (and between configuration of a component and configuration of a node).
 Understanding the role of SpEL will greatly accelerate your first steps with Nussknacker.